-Certification in Basic Cardiopulmonary Life Support (BCLS) is required prior to the first hospital clinical experience.
+Certification in Basic Cardiopulmonary Life Support (BCLS) for the health care provider is required prior to the first hospital clinical experience.
 This may be obtained at the College through enrollment in EMS 100 or at any other approved agency or facility.
 A copy of successful completion must be presented and certification must remain current during the entire program.